Summary

 About the NRPF

-The National Recording Preservation Foundation (NRPF), a federally chartered corporation, is an independent, charitable organization.
+The National Recording Preservation Foundation (NRPF) is an independent, charitable organization and registered 501(c)(3) entity.
 The NRPF works across the United States to foster awareness of the diverse perspectives and communities documented in audio, to support the preservation of historical and at-risk audio collections, and to coordinate resources for the digital preservation of audio recordings.
-The NRPF was created by the U.S. Congress by the National Recording Preservation Act of 2000 (Pub.
-L. 106-474) and was duly incorporated by the Library of Congress as a 501(c)3 organization in 2010.
+The NRPF was mandated through federal charter by the U.S. Congress under the National Recording Preservation Act of 2000 (Pub.
+L. 106-474) and was thereafter duly incorporated in 2010.